Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 Importance of Plant Tissue Culture

 Tissue culture spans disciplines such as biology, agriculture, and medicine because of its ability to grow cells and tissues in a controlled environment outside their natural context.
-In agriculture, it provides large-scale production of disease-free plants and propagation of plants that are facing extinction or are genetically altered to have new characteristics, hence advancing agricultural productivity and sustainability initiatives.
+In agricultural practices, it provides large-scale production of disease-free plants and propagation of plants that are facing extinction or are genetically altered to have new characteristics.
+Hence, advancing agricultural productivity and sustainability initiatives.

-The importance of plant tissue culture has been an immaterially large tool in medicine in studying the mechanisms of many diseases, responses to drugs, and tissue regeneration.
+The importance of plant tissue culture has been a large tool in medicine in studying the mechanisms of many diseases, responses to drugs, and tissue regeneration.
 This creates the ability needed for the production of cell lines and three-dimensional tissue models, advancing biomedical research into innovations in personalised medicine and pharmaceutical development.
-Apart from that, tissue culture plays a very vital role in improving food security, understanding human health, and driving forward scientific discovery with huge societal benefits.
+Apart from that, tissue culture plays a very vital role in improving food security, understanding human health, and driving forward scientific discovery.

 Applications of Tissue Culture

-• Micropropagation: One of the uses of Tissue culture is that it can produce numerous identical plants or clones very rapidly for crops with desirable traits; one of which can be either resistance to certain diseases, high yield, etc. Tissue culture could further also yield plants produced from disease-free apical meristems.
+• Micropropagation: It can produce numerous identical plants or clones rapidly for crops with desirable traits, for example resistance to certain diseases, high yield, etc. Tissue culture can also yield plants produced from disease-free meristematic tissues.

 • Conservation of Rare and Endangered Plants: Tissue culture conserves plant species, whether they are rare, endangered, or difficult to propagate with seeds, by manufacturing multiple plants in a controlled environment.